-- Usually your loss calculation and decoding will be implemented in different functions - e.g. enc\dec.py example from this class has calc\loss() and generate() functions - Like all software engineering: duplicated code is a source of bugs! - Also, usually loss calculation is minibatched, generation not.
+- Usually your loss calculation and prediction will be implemented in different functions - Especially true for structured prediction models (e.g. encoder-decoders) - See enc_dec.py example from this class, which has calc_loss() and generate() functions - Like all software engineering: duplicated code is a source of bugs! - Also, usually loss calculation is minibatched, generation not.